GrupoDiana/BRT-Documentation/docs/osc/source.md

 `/source/enableDirectivity <string source_id> <boolean enable>`

-`source_id`: identifier assigned to the sound source for further references to it
+`source_id`: identifier assigned to the sound source. if this the source doesn't exist, the command is ignored

 `enable`: if true (1) directivity is enabled.
 If false (0), directivity is disabled